hunterwb/base-x/README.md

 # base-x [![](https://jitpack.io/v/com.hunterwb/base-x.svg)](https://jitpack.io/#com.hunterwb/base-x) [![](https://jitci.com/gh/hunterwb/base-x/svg)](https://jitci.com/gh/hunterwb/base-x)

-Arbitrary base encoding & decoding
+Arbitrary base encoding & decoding.
 Converts between binary data and bases 2 - 65,536

+Java 6+

 Encodes a byte array by treating it as a single large unsigned integer and performing long division to convert it to its representation in the new base.